hhayak/color_mesh/README.md

 > You can check a live preview in this blog [post](https://www.hamzahayak.dev/blog/color-mesh)!

-* The color mesh is defined with 4 colors and 4 offsets.
-* `Web` is supported in Flutter versions `< 3.19` - watching how this [issue](https://github.com/flutter/flutter/issues/144503) develops

 ## Features

 * `MeshGradient` - a class that extends `Gradient` and aims to be used similarly to `RadialGradient` and `LinearGradient`.
-    * You can choose 4 colors.
+    * You can choose up to 8 `colors`.
-    * You can choose 4 offsets - where the colors are positioned.
+    * You can choose the `offsets` - where the colors are positioned.
+    * You can chhose the `strengths` - how dominant each color is.
+    * You can choose the `sigmas` - the spread range of each color.
     * It supports lerping, so you can animate it with `BoxDecoration` + `AnimatedContainer` for example.
 * `MeshGradientContainer` - a simple Container with a MeshGradient decoration.
 * `AnimatedMeshGradientContainer` - an animated container that shuffles the gradient colors periodically.